Rodemfr/meteovache_pi/README.md

 # MeteoVache plug-in for OpenCPN

 meteovache_pi is a small weather plug-in for OpenCPN.
-It provides weather forecasts anywhere the in the World as long as you have an Internet connection.
+It provides weather forecasts anywhere in the World as long as you have an Internet connection.

 ![Sample picture](files/meteovache_en_256.png)